-If you visit Wyalusing in your camper in the spring, you will enjoy a beautiful floral display when the bluffs are in full bloom.
+If you visit Wyalusing in your camper during the spring, you will enjoy a beautiful floral display when the bluffs are in full bloom.
 Towering more than 500 feet above the river valley, these bluffs are a birdwatcher’s paradise, home to over 90 species of birds.
 With over 14 miles of hiking trails and seven miles of mountain biking trails, Wyalusing offers plenty of opportunities to explore nature.

 Wyalusing State Park offers the unique opportunity to visit Native American Burial Mounds.
 A sacred piece of history, the burial mounds date back more than 3,000 years to the Woodland Indians.
-Hike one of Wyalusing’s nature trails to check out the deer and bear shaped effigies, then head to Lookout Point to take in the spectacular sunset view.
-Wyalusing State Park is one-of-a-kind and you may just find yourself coming back year after year.
+Hike one of Wyalusing’s nature trails to check out the deer and bear-shaped effigies, then head to Lookout Point to take in the spectacular sunset view.
+Wyalusing State Park is one-of-a-kind, and you may just find yourself coming back year after year.

 RV Rentals in Wyalusing State Park

 Wyalusing State Park is located seven miles north of Bagley, WI, across the Mississippi River from the Iowa border.
 The route into the park is clearly marked, and the entrance will be on your right just a mile after you turn onto County Road X.

 Within the park, it is possible to drive to most points of interest, and there is parking at each trailhead that is easily accessible.
 Be cautious when driving on Long Valley Road to the boat launch, as the road crosses a set of railroad tracks that run parallel to the river.
 Trains are fast and frequent at this intersection, so be sure to stop and listen before crossing the tracks.